 Welcome to the Malmö, Sweden home of Nina Bergsten.
 While not a interior designer by profession, she is by passion and I think it is fair to say her home shows it.
-Taking up one floor in a large 1800s home, built, owned and originally occupied by the Swedish architect, Harald Boklund, Nina’s living space is filled with details characteristic of Swedish craftsmanship of the time which include stucco, plaster angels, painted ceilings and hand made brick.
-Perhaps one of the most striking details of the space (the late 19th century painted ceiling in the living room) was actually hidden by an old 1970s drop ceiling until Nina had the good fortune to discover it and the good sense to let it once again see the light of day.
-So fantastic!
+Taking up one floor in a large 1800s home, built by the Swedish architect, Harald Boklund, Nina’s living space is filled with the details old Swedish craftsmanship, which includ handmade bricks, stucco detailing and that gloriously painted ceiling.
+Fascinatingly, when Nina first moved in, the late 19th century ceiling was hidden by a 1970s drop ceiling – that is until Nina had the good fortune to discover it and good sense to reveal it.
+Above – The marble fireplace is non functioning and was purchased at market.
+The sofa is from Acne, Flash tables from Tom Dixon and the Kvist chandelier by Jonas Bohlin for Örsjö.

 Contrasts of new and old: Above – a dressing rack from Ikea and a gold mirror found at the Paris Clignancourt antique market.
 Below – a contemporary white dressing tray is set against a dresser inherited from Nina’s grandmother.